-Band member costs are $100 student Band Council dues, black marching shoes, and black Docker-style pants.
+Band member costs include variable Band Council dues, black marching shoes, and black Docker-style pants.
 Some marching instruments are available to students of the Bearcat Bands at no cost (ex. sousaphone, mellophone, baritone).

 The Fall Concert and Jazz Bands are half-semester ensembles beginning around mid-semester.
 Auditions are held during the first half of the semester.
 Rehearsals are once weekly.

 The Spring Concert and Jazz Bands are full-semester ensembles with auditions occuring during the previous fall semester.
 Advanced Bands are available.
+A prerequisite to Spring Jazz Band participation is being in a Spring Concert Band or receiving director approval.
 Rehearsals are twice weekly.

 No experience?
 No problem!
 Each Spring semester, a Beginning Band is available for those with no instrumental experience or those with experience that would like to learn something new.
 One concert is performed near the end of the semester to show off the progress.
 This is available to all students, staff, and faculty and is a lot of fun.
+Rehearsals are Wednesdays from 4:40 to 6:50 PM.
 Contact the Band Office for more information.

 Various small instrumental ensembles are occasionally created based on student interest.
 Some that have occurred in the past include Trombone Choir, Saxophone Choir, Clarinet Choir, Percussion Ensemble, and Brass Choir.
-If this interests you, contact the Band Office for more information.
+In the spring, we offer various performance and training clinics such as Winter Exhibition Color Guard, Drum Major training, Marching Percussion training, and Student Leadership Development.
+If any of this interests you, contact the Band Office for more information.